WKSC-FM

-WKSC-FM (103.5 MHz) – branded "103.5 Kiss FM" – is a commercial Top 40 (CHR) radio station licensed to Chicago, Illinois.
-Owned by iHeartMedia, it broadcasts a Top 40 (CHR) format.
-Its studios are located at the Illinois Center complex on Michigan Avenue in Downtown Chicago, and it broadcasts from a 4.3 kW transmitter atop Willis Tower.
+WKSC-FM (103.5 MHz) – branded "103.5 Kiss FM" – is a commercial contemporary hit radio station licensed to Chicago, Illinois.
+Owned by iHeartMedia, its studios are located at the Illinois Center complex on Michigan Avenue in Downtown Chicago, and its transmitter is located at Willis Tower.
+WKSC is the flagship station of the syndicated morning show The Fred Show.

 History

 WKFM

 The station began broadcasting in November 1957 under the call sign WKFM.
 WKFM was owned by Frank Kovas, Jr. The station's transmitter was located atop the Randolph Tower at 188 West Randolph, and had an ERP of 50,000 watts.
 On February 2, 1970, its antenna fell off the building during high winds, but no one was injured.

 WKFM aired beautiful music/light classical format.
 The music had appropriate moods through the day, with morning and afternoon drive times more upbeat, and it was considered to have a "highbrow" sound.
 Programs included Morning Serenade, Musical Bon-Bons, Pleasant Listening, Rendezvous With Rhythm, Dinner Musicale, and Stereo Showcase.
-The station had five minute newscasts at the top of each hour and headlines at the half hour.
+The station had five-minute newscasts at the top of each hour and headlines at the half-hour.

-Though WEFM, the Zenith owned classical station, was the first station to broadcast in stereo, WKFM was the first to broadcast in stereo 24/7.
+Though WEFM, the Zenith owned classical music station, was the first station to broadcast in stereo, WKFM was the first to broadcast in stereo 24/7.

 WFYR

 In 1973, the station was sold to RKO General for $2.4 million.
 The new owner changed the call letters to WFYR in March 1973.
-The letters FYR, standing for "Fire", was a reference to the infamous Great Chicago Fire.
+The letters FYR, standing for "Fire", were timed to just a year after the centennial of the Great Chicago Fire.
 The station adopted an automated oldies format, using Drake-Chenault's Classic Gold package.

 In autumn 1973, RKO opened an oldies dance club, the "FYR Station", located at the McCormick Inn, where the station held live broadcasts on Friday and Saturday evenings.

 In 1974, the station's transmitter was moved to the Sears Tower.

 In 1976, WFYR began carrying Dick Biondi's syndicated program Super Gold Rock n' Roll.

 In April 1977, the station adopted a live adult contemporary format.
 Personalities included Fred Winson, Dick Bartley, Stu Collins, and Dean Richards.

 In the 1980s, the station carried Dick Bartley's oldies program Solid Gold Saturday Night, and Bartley's Sunday night oldies program Solid Gold Scrapbook.

 By January 1989, WFYR had transitioned back to an oldies format, with the slogan "Chicago's Hottest Oldies".

-In 1989, WFYR was sold to Summit Broadcasting for $21 million as a consequence of an FCC sanction forcing RKO General to end their broadcasting operations due to their dishonest business practices.
+In 1989, WFYR was sold to Summit Broadcasting for $21 million, as RKO General was slowly wound down due to past FCC violations and investigations ending up with the FCC ruling the company as an unfit licensee.
 On October 30, 1989, WFYR's oldies format was dropped and replaced with an adult contemporary format.